itjraymond/livre_de_fp/SCRATCH.md

 ### 2021-02-28

 Today I was reading additional info on Monads.
-Specifcally the Reader Monad, Writer Monad and the State Monad.
+Specifically the Reader Monad, Writer Monad and the State Monad.
 It turns out that this can also be thought as:

 - Consumer Monad